Skip to Content

 4. The lemon spray also works.
 To make a lemon spray, boil some lemons and let it seep overnight.
 This will let the oil and juices mix with the water.
 Spray over furniture, bedding, carpet, and directly on your pet’s coat.
 To make it last for one week, refrigerate the lemon spray.

 5. Vacuum areas that your dog frequents, including sofas, bedding, carpets, and other furniture.
-After vacuuming, seal the vacuum’s bag and dispose of properly.
+After vacuuming, seal the vacuum bag and dispose of it properly.
 This is to ensure none of the fleas would be able to return.

-8. You can also use boric acid.
-Boric acid works by dehydrating fleas and dries them out to kill them.
+7. You can also use boric acid.
+Boric acid works by dehydrating fleas and drying them out to kill them.
 Sprinkle boric acid on areas where you think there are fleas.
 Use a shaker to make sprinkling easier for you.
 Be sure to label it as “Boric Acid” to avoid getting confused with other ingredients in the kitchen.

 There you go.
 Some secrets that fleas never want to get out.
 If you have noticed, we used all-natural materials and none of those chemical pesticides.
 Natural is safer.

-If you still have these unwanted pests in your home, be sure to contact the best exterminators for fleas on dogs, Go-Forth Pest Control.
-Let Go-Forth Pest Control do all the dirty work for you, so you can avoid the hassle and just focus on the more important things: your family.
+If you still have these unwanted pests in your home, be sure to contact the best exterminators for fleas on dogs, Go-Forth Home Services.
+Let Go-Forth Home Services do all the dirty work for you, so you can avoid the hassle and just focus on the more important things: your family.